Coveo-Turbo/Coveo-Turbo.github.io/_docs/CLI-reference.md

 desc: The reference documentation for the CLI tool
 ---

-# Getting Started with Coveo Turbo
+# Coveo Turbo CLI Reference

 <div class="content-section" markdown="1">
 ## Table of content: